clay-k0/insta-quote/README.md

 This is a React app that generates a random quote from the Type.fit API and allows you to tweet the quote.

-The app uses React hooks such as useState, useEffect, and useCallback to manage state and handle API requests.

 To generate a new quote, simply click the "New Quote" button.
 To tweet the quote, click the Twitter button.

 ## Installation